 I have to admit, I’m not a filmmaker.
-Yeah, I’ve shot and edited videos for YouTube and sure, I can properly expose an image.
+Yeah, I’ve shot and edited videos for YouTube, and sure, I can properly expose an image.
 But sometimes, getting out the DSLR is just inconvenient.
-My iPhone is always with me, takes good photos, 4K video, and if I’m a novice, it takes a lot of guess work out of the exposure triangle.
-Your ISO, shutter speed, and aperture can be controlled by your smartphone freeing you up to just capture the moment.
+My iPhone is always with me, takes good photos, 4K video, and if I’m a novice, it takes a lot of guesswork out of the exposure triangle.
+Your smartphone can control your ISO, shutter speed, and aperture, freeing you up to just capture the moment.
 The downside of always using a smartphone is that it’s handheld.
-Videos are shaky and in low light, motion blur can take a great moment and ruin it.
+Videos are shaky, and in low light, motion blur can take a great moment and ruin it.
 There are some really good tripod adapters and holders for your smartphone, but I haven’t found one that’s under $100 US that offers a whole lot of features.
-That is, until I was asked to review the Hohem iSteady X smartphone gimbal.
+That’s until I was asked to review the Hohem iSteady X smartphone gimbal.
 Let’s check it out.

-In the box, you get the device itself, a USB type C charging cable, carrying case, and user manual.
+You get the device itself, a USB type C charging cable, carrying case, and user manual in the box.